 Since this research is more likely to provide useful information than an extensive cardiac exam (24-hour Holter monitoring and precordial echocardiography).

-If the results of ultrasound and intracranial imaging are normal, renewed diagnostic efforts can be made, during which fluorescein angiography is an appropriate consideration.
+If the results of ultrasound and intracranial imaging are average, renewed diagnostic efforts can be made, during which fluorescein angiography is an appropriate consideration.

-If the analyzes reveal a process of systemic disease, targeted therapies should be initiated to treat that underlying cause.
+If the analyzes reveal a systemic disease process, targeted therapies should be initiated to treat that underlying cause.

 In general, if the carotid artery is still patent, the greater the stenosis, the greater the indication for endarterectomy.

-If left untreated, this event carries a high risk of stroke; after carotid endarterectomy, which has a low operative risk, there is a very low postoperative stroke rate.
+If left untreated, this event carries a high risk of stroke; after carotid endarterectomy, which has a low operative risk, there is a meager postoperative stroke rate.

-However, the rate of subsequent stroke after amaurosis is significantly lower than after a transient ischemic hemispheric accident, therefore, there remains a debate as to the precise indications for which a carotid endarterectomy should be performed.
+However, the rate of subsequent stroke after amaurosis is significantly lower than after a transient ischemic hemispheric accident.
+Therefore, there remains a debate about the precise indications for which a carotid endarterectomy should be performed.

-If the complete diagnostic study is completely normal, observation of the patient is recommended.
+If the complete diagnostic study is entirely normal, observation of the patient is recommended.

 Approach to Transient Visual Loss

 Nine young adults (19.5 years old) who suffered from Amaurosis Fugaz are described.
-The attacks were short in duration and preceded by premonitory symptoms in five cases and a migraine headache in two.
+In five cases, the attacks were short and preceded by premonitory symptoms and a migraine headache in two.

 In two cases, a minor anomaly was found on echocardiography.